-Life can take all forms of turns and twists and there is nothing more of a divergence than when you’re loaded the charge of becoming a carer for a loved one whether it be a partner, parent or child, either permanently or temporarily.
-Current statistics tell us that there are approximately 7 million the United Kingdom acting as carers for a loved one, and that at some point in our lives, a large proportion of us will have a loved one become dependent on them through ill health.
+Life can take all forms of turns and twists and there is nothing more of a divergence than when you’re loaded with the charge of becoming a carer for a loved one, whether it be a partner, parent or child, either permanently or temporarily.
+Current statistics tell us that there are approximately 7 million in the UK acting as carers for a loved one and that, at some point in our lives, a large proportion of us will have a loved one become dependent on them through ill health.

-Daily tasks become concerned within medication, personal hygiene, housekeeping, cooking, medical appointments and a carers world revolves around the well-being of those in their keeping which makes it easy for them to lose their identity and their own self of happiness.
+Daily tasks become concerned with medication, personal hygiene, housekeeping, cooking, medical appointments, and a carer’s world revolves around the well-being of those in their keeping, which makes it easy for them to lose their identity and their own sense of happiness.
 Suddenly having such a tremendous responsibility can spiral into mental illness for the carer themselves as well as alter their relationships with family and friends.

 Evidence has told us that those who become carers are at risk of psychological burden as they struggle to accept changes in their relationships, and more specifically as their loved ones’ health deteriorates, causing need for more intense support.